 - Use block cheese and grate it yourself.
 The pre-grated/shredded cheese is coated with an anti caking agent and therefore won’t melt as well.

-- Cook your pasta slightly less than the packed states for al dente.
-You want your pasta to be soft but not mushy and overcooked.
+- Cook your pasta slightly less than the packed states for al dente as it will be cooked for a little longer in the oven.

 Serving Ideas: